Previous Up Next

 -safe <relax-list>

-Control generation of cycles, default sc.
+Control generation of cycles, default is default.
 Those tags command the activation of some constraints over cycle generation, see below.

 -cumul <bool>